PurpurMC/PurpurDocs/mkdocs/Permissions.md

 - Allows players to use the magic/obfuscated style code on signs

+## purpur.book.color.edit

+- Allows players to use legacy color codes in books while it's being edited

+## purpur.book.color.sign
+Hex colors only register once a book has been signed

+- Allows players to use the legacy and hex color codes in books which update after the book is signed

 ## purpur.anvil.color
 Requires [`anvil.allow-colors`](../Configuration#anvil) to be enabled in purpur.yml